DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
-Beta is 0.3287 for OMAH and 0.59 for SCHD, indicating OMAH is less volatile relative to the market.
+OMAH is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index.
+Beta is 0.3287 for OMAH and 0.56 for SCHD, making OMAH the less volatile of the two by this measure.

 OMAH beta0.3287